matemagyari/clojure_study/projects/twitter-reader/README.md

 Elements of the UI:
 - **text field** to be able to provide filter keywords
 - filtered **english** tweets
-- **hashTag statisctics**.
+- **hashTag statistics**.
 It is a simple list of hashTags and a number of occurances extracted from the tweets.

 The layout of the UX is up to you.
 Can be user friendly, funny, functional or just a dump page.
 Can use push or pull technologies.
 Use what ever you feel comfortable with and suitable for the purpose.
 Use your imagination!

 #### hashTag stats ####
+Display hashTags within a moving time frame.
+It means that the UI should show the most popular tags in the last 1 minute.
+It can be configurable.
+Update in every minute or when you have a new tweet to display.
 ```
 #Poker, 5
 #Casino, 3